 If you haven’t heard about NASA’s plans to inhabit the moon by 2024, watch this!
 The planned Artemis Program includes partnerships with an array of innovative American companies.
 More big tech and start-up companies are also in the race, and some have their sights set a bit closer to home.
 Satellite companies are competing to fill the sky (at this rate there are fears that satellites will soon outnumber and outshine the stars).
-We’re looking into these companies and their jobs for the next post, so subscribe to the blog to get more details and see more graphs soon.
+We looked into these companies and their jobs in another recent post.

 Cannabis of course (1,296 current job openings)

 You may think this is much more low tech than the previous entrees, but you’re wrong.
 Even though there were some challenges last year, the marijuana industry continues to create more technology, products, jobs, and regulation, as legalization continues to widen.
 At the moment 33 states have legalized medical marijuana, and 11 have approved adult recreational use.
 In 2020, more states have plans to expand legalization, decriminalization, and access.
 Large and small cannabis companies still need to reconcile some friction between state and federal laws as they push for job growth, incentives, and encourage expansion into global markets.
 Cannabis is something we’ve been watching for a while, and we anticipate it will continue to grow exponentially.